Greece kicks off events for bicentenary of independence war - WTMJ

 But with Greece struggling with a renewed surge in coronavirus cases and deaths, the public will not be allowed to attend the parade, which will be broadcast live by state television.

 Despite being under lockdown-type measures since early November, the country has seen spiraling coronavirus infections, with record numbers of patients intubated in intensive care units and dozens of daily deaths.
-As of Tuesday evening, the overall pandemic death toll had reached 7,580 and there were just under 242,350 total confirmed infections in the country of around 11 million.
+As of Wednesday evening, the overall pandemic death toll had reached 7,649 and there were about 245,000 total confirmed infections in the country of around 11 million.

 On Thursday, major avenues in the center of the capital will be closed to traffic for the parade, while thousands of police were being deployed for security.
 Authorities have banned seven rallies and protests that had been planned in Athens on Thursday.